Common Types of Wine (the top varieties)

 Taste: Aggressively-citrus-driven (grapefruit pith), with some exotic fruits (honeydew melon, passion fruit, kiwi) and always an herbaceous quality (grass, mint, green pepper)

 Description: Sauvignon Blanc is a dry white grape first widely planted in France.
-Wines are tart, typically with herbal green fruit flavors.
-Sauvignon Blanc is a parent grape of Cabernet Sauvignon.
+Wines are tart, typically with herbal, “green” fruit flavors.

 Food Pairing: fish, chicken, pork, veal, Mexican, Vietnamese, French, herb-crusted goat cheese, nutty cheeses such as Gruyère

 “Pee-no Gree” (aka Pinot Grigio)

 Taste: Delicate citrus (lime water, orange zest) and pomaceous fruits (apple skin, pear sauce), white floral notes, and cheese rind (from lees usage)